UAO Technology

 The shared runtime execution engine is based on the IEC 61499 standard

-The shared runtime execution engine is based on the IEC 61499 standard for interoperability between hardware from different vendors and portability of software applications.
-UniversalAutomation.Org provides a ready-to-go solution that enables flexible Industry 4.0 automation architectures and drastically improves return on investment with easy reusability and portability.
+UniversalAutomation.org provides a ready-to-go solution that enables flexible Industry 4.0 automation architectures and drastically improves return on investment thanks to the reusability and portability of automation applications.

 The IEC 61499 standard